Raid on Sidi Haneish Airfield: Raid

 The raid commenced on the night of 26/27 July, with the 18 jeeps, each carrying three or four British or French commandos, navigating the desert in formation without headlights.
 The weather was ideal with a full moon and no clouds.
 As the raiders approached the airfield, the lights lining the runway switched on, causing concern among the commandos who feared they had been detected but the lights had been turned on for a Luftwaffe bomber to land.
 Stirling fired a green flare and ordered the jeeps forward onto the airfield in 'V' formation.
 The SAS stormed the airfield, using their K guns, loaded with tracer ammunition, to fire on the parked German aircraft which included Junkers Ju 87 Stuka dive bombers, Junkers Ju 52 cargo aircraft and Messerschmitt Bf 109 fighters.
+Two columns of jeeps flanked Stirling's jeep, on his left, one column led by Paddy Mayne, on his right, another led by his 2iC, George Jellicoe.
 German troops retaliated with machine-guns and anti-aircraft weapons, disabling one jeep.
 Lance Bombardier John Robson, a 21-year-old SAS soldier manning a machine gun, was shot and killed, the only Allied casualty of the raid itself.
 The raiders used most of their ammunition and manoeuvred to escape after a last sweep for undamaged aircraft.
 Paddy Mayne placed a bomb in the engine of a parked bomber before withdrawing.
 In about 15 minutes, the raiders destroyed or damaged 37 Luftwaffe aircraft.